irka775/little-explorers/README.md

 Here are a few of the bugs found during the testing phase.

-**Bug** - The forms in the Manage Brands page were displaying information for the wrong brand instances _Fix_ - Remove the sorting functionality in the pages Django view which sorted the instances of brands but not the forms

-**Bug** - Duplicate ID's in HTML elements due to Django creating the same form over again in Manage Brands _Fix_ - Give a prefix of the brands ID to the form, ensuring each one is unique

-**Bug** - Sizes displaying as 'N/A' even though product has size on Order Confirmation page _Fix_ - Logic in order confirmation had false values, updated and works
+**Bug** While working on performance optimization for my project, I discovered several issues, including large images slowing mobile load times, JavaScript delays affecting rendering, and checkout & authentication scripts causing lags.
+Additionally, search, order history, and the admin panel were resource-heavy, impacting efficiency.

+To address these, I will implement image optimization (WebP & lazy loading), JavaScript deferment, script optimizations for checkout & login, search pagination, and remove unnecessary admin panel scripts to enhance overall performance.
+_Fix_ - No fix as of now

-**Bug** - When sent a password through the Django Allauth service, the link sent is http and not https.
+**Bug**  When sent a password through the Django Allauth service, the link sent is http and not https.
 A warning by stripe in the terminal that payments for production only works with https is issued.
 This doesn't affect this site as the payments are for testing purposes, but needs to be investigated further in the future
 _Fix_ - No fix as of now

-**Bug** - Price validation in product form failing _Fix_ - Creating variables in the JavaScript file that controls this, as the id's for the form are different on the edit and add pages where the form is present

-**Bug** - Navbar animation jumpy and not displaying menus correctly at all times _Fix_ - Refine JavaScript to add and remove classes to show and hide all elements of the nav upon clicking and accessing other menus, remove animations

-**Bug** - Modal not displaying for remove review, only overlay _Fix_ - Remove css attribute backdrop filter for modal causing issues

-**Bug** - 404 error at checkout when processing payment _Fix_ - Fix try and except in code that removes users wishlist items that are purchased
+**Bug** The  product images were not displaying because the necessary AWS S3 storage settings were missing.
+_Fix_ - adding the correct STORAGES configuration in Django settings, ensuring that uploaded media files were properly stored and served from Amazon S3

 ## Credits